What to do in Tahoe City with Kids

 Tahoe City Ice Rink

 Located at 251 North Lake Blvd., in the center of town.
 Rental skates are available or bring your own.
 Admission for skaters and tables for non-skaters.
 Opens Thanksgiving Weekend through Spring Break.
-General admission for nonresidents is $20 (rentals included) for a 1 1/2 skate session.
-Reservations required.
+General admission for non-residents is $20 (rentals included) for a 1 1/2 skate session.
+Reservations are recommended.

 Granlibakken Tahoe for Sledding

-For $25 per person ($35 for weekends and holidays), kids get a saucer sled unlimited rides down their monitored hill.
-Kids can climb Granlibakken’s hill over and over, racing each other and even Mom.
+For $25 per person ($35 for weekends and holidays), kids get a saucer sled with unlimited rides down their monitored hill.
+Reservations recommended.

 Find Granlibakken Tahoe at 725 Granlibakken Road.
 It features a small ski hill with a rope tow and inexpensive lift tickets ($30 – $45 per person for a full day).